 Caring for your Jewellery

-All jewellery made with love by Alex Thiel Designs requires a little attention and care from its owner.
+All jewellery made with love by Alex Thiel Goldsmith requires a little attention and care from its owner.
 Here’s some general tips on providing the best TLC for your purchase.

 - Please take off your jewellery when doing hard, garden or house work to avoid scratching, bashing and making it dirty